 Professor Kathryn Fuller-Seeley’s new book examines the history of Jack Benny’s radio comedies.
-Will give book talk/screening March 1st.
+Public book talk/screening March 1st.

 From the 1920s to the early 1950s, radio was the most powerful and pervasive mass medium in the United States.
 Comedians were network radio’s most popular performers, and Jack Benny was the most successful of them all.
 An innovative producer and comic genius, Jack Benny forever shaped American humor with his weekly radio broadcasts and went on to become one of the most influential entertainers of the twentieth century.

 Professor Kathryn Fuller-Seeley’s latest book, Jack Benny and the Golden Age of American Radio Comedy, is the first full academic study published on Jack Benny.
 In this meticulously researched archival history, released on October 17, 2017, Fuller-Seeley contextualizes Benny’s life and career with thoughtful insights about competing and converging entertainment industries and makes a case for Benny’s relevance as an early innovator of intermedia strategies and branded entertainment.

 We talked with Fuller-Seeley to learn more about Jack Benny’s iconic career during this unique period in the American entertainment industries.

 Join the Department of Radio-Television-Film for a special book launch event, open to the public.
 Fuller-Seeley will give a brief talk about her research and screen two TV episodes from "The Jack Benny Program," followed by a Q&A and light refreshments.
 The event is scheduled to begin at 7 pm in BMC 2.106 (the Moody Auditorium, Belo Center for New Media).

 What compelled you to write a book about Jack Benny?